 What is Hair Oil?

 Hair oil is a traditional cosmetic product that nourishes the scalp and hair strands.
 Natural components like coconut, argan, almond, or jojoba oil are commonly found in hair oils.
 These oils give hair intense hydration and nutrition because they are high in fatty acids and vitamins.
-Hair oils are a go-to treatment for people with dry, damaged, or brittle hair because they are frequently massaged into the scalp and hair to improve blood circulation and encourage hair development.
+Hair oils are a go-to treatment for those with dry, damaged, or brittle hair, as they are often massaged into the scalp and hair to improve blood circulation and encourage hair growth.

 Pros and Cons of Hair Oil